Ballers-Inc-Public/ballers-bucket-list-api/README.md

 Two models were created: Users and Goals.
 The collections and associated attributes for each model are as follows:
 - Users
-  - Attributes: id, email, password,
+  - Attributes: id, email, password
 - Goals
-  - Attributes: title, status
+  - Attributes: id, title, status

 These two models are related, and user authentication was written so that the content in the goals table is restricted to the appropriate users.